 2.1 Data Specification & Exploration

-The data are longitudinally collected from 405 pediatric, new-onset, and treatment-naive UC patients.
+The data were longitudinally collected from 405 pediatric, new-onset, and treatment-naive UC patients.
 These patients are observed for one year upon the initiation of a 5-ASA mesalamine or corticosteroid treatment.
 Fecal samples or rectal biopsies were collected at baseline (week 0, prior to treatment) and 3 follow-up time points (4, 12, and 52 weeks after treatment initiation) [4].
-Once a sample is obtained, its microbial taxonomy is analyzed and profiled into 1015 numeric variables via 16S rRNA gene amplicon sequencing.
+Once a sample of a given patient is obtained at a specific time point, its microbial taxonomy is analyzed and profiled into 1015 numeric variables via 16S rRNA gene amplicon sequencing.
 These microbial features are potential predictors.
 Additionally, each patient’s disease progression is recorded at each time point.
 Remission status is documented as a binary indicator, while severity is measured in four levels: inactive, mild, moderate, and severe.
 These two labels are response variables.
 Furthermore, the data include some demographical features like age, gender, and race, which are also considered when selecting predictors.

 We plot distributions of the UC progression at each time point in Fig 2.1 a&b.
 Both the severity level and remission status show a tendency of relief at the baseline time point, indicating that the treatments are helpful.
 However, their distributions tend to be constant without any trend for the rest of the follow-up.
 We also draw these distributions for different classes of gender and race in Fig 2.1 c-f, but see no pattern across these groups.
 We notice that the classes of race are imbalance, as the majority are white people.
 Furthermore, we plot the number of non-zero observations for each microbial profile in Fig 2.2, because we observe lots of zeros when first glancing the data.
 This plot manifests that the most of the microbiome features are sparsely distributed, which heralds the need of feature selection.